-Not all stillbirths can be prevented, but there are some things you can do to reduce your risk.
+Not all stillbirths can be prevented, but there are some things you can do to reduce the risk.

 These include:

-• avoiding alcohol and drugs during pregnancy – as well as increasing the risk of miscarriage and stillbirth, these can seriously affect your baby's development
+- avoiding drugs and alcohol during pregnancy – as well as increasing the risk of miscarriage and stillbirth, these can seriously affect your baby's development

 Your weight